Bail denied: sex offender’s alleged ‘bunk-bed’ chat to 15yo

 Detective Senior Constable Daniel Jacobi of Greater Dandenong CIU had earlier told the court that three girls aged 14, 15 and 16 were following Dad’s TikTok account.

-She replied she was 16, and other users also commented about her young age.
+She replied she was 16, and other users also commented about her young age, Jacobi told the court.

-“No, she’s not,” Dad said.
+“No, she’s not,” Dad allegedly said.
 “She looks so beautiful in those glasses.”

-Later he followed the girl’s TikTok account and made a livestream request to her.
+Later he was said to have followed the girl’s TikTok account and made a livestream request to her.

 “Because you’re broke,” the girl replied.